quantiota/AI-Agent-Host/docker/README.md

 Firstly, you will want to create an .env file in the docker folder with the following variables:

 ```
-DOMAIN=yourdomain.tld
+# VSCode
 PASSWORD=yourpassword

+# Grafana
 GRAFANA_QUESTDB_PASSWORD=quest

+# QuestDB
 QDB_PG_USER=admin
 QDB_PG_PASSWORD=quest

 ```
 Remember to replace the placeholders with your actual domain, passwords, and usernames.

-The environment variables, specifically ${DOMAIN}, will be replaced directly within the Nginx configuration file when the Docker services are started.
+The environment variables will be replaced directly within the Nginx configuration file when the Docker services are started.

 ### 3 Generate dhparam.pem file